ScaryDonetskiy/task-executor-bundle/docs/05-Exception Handler.md

 process this kind of exception or not.

 _HandlerInterface::handle_ method accepts \Throwable object and should make some operation with exception data.
-This method should return the bool value which tells to the Handler, should the task be returned to the storage or deleted.
+This method should return the bool value that tells the Handler whether the error handling success or not and delete a task.